davidlienhard/ftp/README.md

-# davidlienhard/database
+# davidlienhard/ftp
-🐘 php library for easy access to databases
+🐘 php library for easy use of ftp functions